 Krabi is a huge province in southern Thailand with a lot to do.
 No matter what you decide on, Krabi is beautiful and cheap.
 Can you ask for more?
 We know you’ll love it!

-We stayed in an Airbnb in Ao Nang, Krabi.
+We stayed in an Airbnb for a very cheap nightly rate in Ao Nang, Krabi.
 Just a 15 minute walk to the beach!
 We share our top 10 things to do in Ao Nang and the surrounding area below!

 There are so many different types of food to be had in Ao Nang.
 There is, of course, Thai food and we’ll just go ahead and suggest you check out Ao Nang Boat Noodle.
 They have a huge menu and everything we had was delicious.
 You MUST try the crispy bananas.
 They are to die for.
 Oh, and this restaurant was the cheapest one we could find.
 We left feeling very satisfied every time and so did our wallets.